neumino/neumino.github.io/movies.md

-### El Camino: A Breaking Bad Movie
+### Maleficent: Mistress of Evil
-*Released on 2019-10-11, vote average 7.2*
+*Released on 2019-10-18, vote average 7*

-In the wake of his dramatic escape from captivity, Jesse Pinkman must come to terms with his past in order to forge some kind of future.
+Maleficent and her goddaughter Aurora begin to question the complex family ties that bind them as they are pulled in different directions by impending nuptials, unexpected allies, and dark new forces at play.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/lZKqMVPlDg8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/5MwW1NAsnR8?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>